 Use a mixer to create a paste.
 Mix the solvent and solid at 2,000 rpm for 13 minutes [1].
 Then defoam at 1,200 rpm for 2 minutes [2].

-Talent places glass bottle containing solvent and solid into mixer and turns it on.
+Talent places glass bottle containing solvent and solid into mixer and turns it on. {This shot was moved to next step.}

-Talent adjusts settings on mixer.
+Talent adjusts settings on mixer and turn it on.

 Brush-coat the paste on carbon paper until the coat has a mass loading of 8 to 15 milligrams per square centimeter [1].
 Dry it for 4 hours at 40 degrees Celsius [2].
 Videographer: Author has indicated this is one of the most difficult steps and one of the most important steps for viewers to see.